 However, Nagamasa’s luck finally ran out when he got in the middle of the successor war for the throne.
 King Songtham died in late 1628.
 The King entrusted Phraya Siworawong, or Prasat Thong, to be the regent to his son.
 Prasat Thong acted as “king-maker” and eventually executed both of King Songtham’s sons and anyone else who opposed his reign, usurping power.
 Once Nagamasa heard King Songtham had died he objected.
 Now King, Prasat Thong sent Nagamasa as the governor of Ligor (now Nakhon Si Thammarat) in 1630 to get rid of him.

 A few months later Prasat Thong then had Praya Chaiya secretly poison Nagamasa.
-Then the new king sent an army of 4,000 soldiers to destroy Japanese settlement in Ayutthaya.
+Then the new King sent an army of 4,000 soldiers to destroy the Japanese settlement in Ayutthaya.
 But many Japanese managed to escape to Cambodia.
-In 1633 several hundred Japanese managed to return and re-established another residence in Ayutthaya.
-In 1634, the Japanese shogun was informed about these problems and refused to issue official authorizations for trade ships to Ayutthaya.
-The Ayutthaya king was still desirous to retain Japan’s trade and sent a trade mission in 1636.
-But the shogun rejected the offer and formal relations between the two countries came to an end until the 19th century.
+In 1633 several hundred Japanese managed to return and reestablished another residence in Ayutthaya.
+In 1634, the Japanese Shogun was informed about these problems and refused to issue official authorisations for trade ships to Ayutthaya.
+The Ayutthaya King was still desirous to retain Japan’s trade and sent a trade mission in 1636.
+But the Shogun rejected the offer and formal relations between the two countries came to an end until the 19th century.
 Japan then closed itself off from the world.
 The Dutch promptly stepped in to fill the trading void.